-Iran rejects meddlesome stances of EU, U.S. TEHRAN - Iran has reacted to the string of human rights as a tool.
+Iran rejects meddlesome stances of EU, U.S.

+TEHRAN - Iran has reacted to the string of Western statements on the death of Mahsa Amini, calling on the West to stop using human rights as a tool.

 Iranian Foreign Ministry Spokesman Nasser Kanaani has reacted to the meddling stance of some officials of the US, EU and other countries regarding the death of Mahsa Amini, according to the Iranian foreign ministry.